Plush oceanfront dining room with blue velvet banquettes

 • South Fremantle

 What is it?
-A sunny, seaside bar in South Fremantle with sustainable seafood and an ever-changing wine list.
+A seaside bar with an old-world flair in South Fremantle boasting sustainable seafood and an ever-changing wine list.

 Why go?
-Hook, line and sinker, Madalena’s is easily one of the best bars in Western Australia right now.
+Hook, line and sinker, Madalena’s is easily one of the best bars in Western Australia.
 The sun-filled boteco sources the freshest sustainably caught seafood from local suppliers at Fins Seafood and pairs it with seasonal goodness from their thriving kitchen garden.
-Wind down on the weekend with a chardonnay off Madalena’s white marble bar or settle in post-swim for dinner and drinks upstairs.
+Madalena’s ever-changing menu sees the likes of Fremantle octopus with tamarind, chipotle and duck fat, as well as Abrolhos Islands red throat emperor with chamomile butter, and barbecued Albany sardines with parsley and capers - simple yet effective.
+Wind down on the weekend with a chardonnay off Madalena’s white marble bar or head upstairs for cocktails and fantastic sunsets over the Indian Ocean horizon.

 Melissa Woodley